-Radiation Therapy Facility (RTF) Scanning Transmission Electron Microfive largest high-technology employers on Long Island, with approximately 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
-In addition, the Laboratory annually hosts almost 4,000 visiting scientists and students from universities, industries, and government agencies, who often reside in apartments and dormitories on site or in nearby communities.
+BNL is located near the geographical center of Suffolk County, Long Island, New York.
+The Laboratory's 5,320 acre site is located in Brookhaven Township, the largest township in both area and population, and is approximately 60 miles east of New York City.
+BNL is one of the five largest high-technology employers on Long Island, with almost 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
+In addition, the Laboratory annually hosts almost 4,000 visiting scientists and students from universities, industries, and government agencies, who often reside in apartments and dormitories on-site or in nearby communities.